sptrakesh/mongo-service/README.md

 period of time.

 **Note**: Renaming the collection in all associated *version history* documents may be the wrong choice.
-In temporal terms, those documents were associated with the previous `collection`.
+In chronological terms, those documents were associated with the previous `collection`.
 Only future revisions are associated with the renamed `target`.
-However, this can create issues in terms of retrieval, or if iterating over records for some other purpose.
+However, this can create issues in terms of retrieval, or if iterating over records for some other purpose, or if a new collection with the *previous* name is created in future.

 Sample rename payload:
 ```json